 Supports internships working nationally or internationally in the area of social services, particularly those that serve to empower women and men in family planning.
 Students are encouraged to meet with the Chair to assess the fit of their internship to the Program prior to applying.

-Tony Smith '01 Creativity Grant - Christie Mohlke, CLS Assistant Director of Career Development and Internships
+Tony Smith '01 Creativity Fund - Christie Mohlke, CLS Assistant Director of Career Development and Internships

 Supports an internship that advances a student's academic studies and/or their ability to view any academic discipline from a creative framework.

-Vocational Exploration and Religious Inquiry Grant - Deanna Shorb, Chair
+Vocational Exploration and Religious Inquiry Fund - Deanna Shorb, Chair

 Supports internships that engage the participant in projects and activities that will lead to greater discernment of the role that their religious and spiritual commitments will play influencing their vocational goals.
 Students are encouraged to meet with the Chair to assess the fit of their internship to the Program prior to applying.

-Wilson Grant – Janet Davis, Chair and Wilson Program Director
+Wilson Internship Fund – Janet Davis, Chair and Wilson Program Director

 Supports internships in organizations focusing on writing as a profession.
 Applicants should describe one or more specific pieces of writing they will produce during their proposed internship.